ingitdb/ingitdb.github.io/index.md

-# IngitDB - git versioned & branchable JSON database hosted at GitHub
+# IngitDB - git versioned & branchable JSON DB hosted at GitHub

 IngitDB is driven by GuitHub Actions and supports:
 - schema definition